-She dragged here and there, pestering me to speak to her friend.
-I asked her don’t disturb her form teacher for such a minor thing but ended up, she did.
+She dragged the issue here and there, pestering me to speak to her friend.
+I asked her not to disturb her form teacher for such a minor thing but ended up, she did.

-Anyway, both of them managed to talk it out, apologize and move on.
+Anyway, both of them managed to talk it out, apologize, and move on.
 This is not their first and obviously not their last “quarrel”.
 So be prepared.
 I also realized the Teacher has been handling their BFF problems quite a few times!
-Teacher’s job not easy. *sweat*
+A teacher’s job is not easy. *sweat*

-Bully comes in many various forms, physical or verbal.
-As a parent, we simply cannot ignore any types of bully.
-Spend time talk to your child, observe their behavior or body language when you pick them up from school or when they share with you about their school life.
+Bullying comes in many forms, physical or verbal.
+As a parent, we simply cannot ignore any type of bully.
+Spend time talking to your child, observe their behavior or body language when you pick them up from school or when they share with you about their school life.

 Yi He was pretty much alright until she started her medication due to her condition – Scleroderma.
-So her size increase, she became chubby and emotionally sensitive.
+So her size increased, and she became chubby and emotionally sensitive.

 I’m just glad that the “bully” wasn’t too much, technically I wouldn’t say it’s a bully but more like teasing.
 But as parents, we shouldn’t be magnifying it, or ignore it, we should address the issues before the child starts to develop negative thoughts.

-I’m glad Yi He eventually did overcome it, she even talks about her condition, and showing her chubby photo in the class during Show and Tell.
+I’m glad Yi He eventually did overcome it, she even talked about her condition and showed her chubby photo in the class during Show and Tell.

 Actually school life can be so much fun, although it gives parents some form of stress (like their academic), it’s actually the first step that our child learns that the world is unfair, they will fall but eventually, they will pick up themselves and grow.

 We shouldn’t be preventing them from falling down, instead, we should assist them in overcoming the obstacles.
-It’s not an easy journey but we just have to do our best and make it count this first 6 years.
+It’s not an easy journey but we just have to do our best and make it count these first 6 years.
 The foundation is very important.
-Before you know it, your status will change when they reach Secondary school, and their friends will be forever first.
+Before you know it, your status will change when you reach Secondary school, and their friends will be forever first.